C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 <sub> Side note: If you're being suicidal: Seek help.
 It helps. --- If you can't keep up living: Change your life; make it the one you want to live.  --- [Worldwide hotlines for suicide prevention](https://faq.whatsapp.com/de/android/28030010/)  --- Don't change the life of your loved ones, change yours! <3

 ## Increased Risk of Developing Drug-Induced Psychotic Disorders in Patients with ADHD
-### THC, the dopamine system, and the dopamine hypthesis.
+### ADHD, THC, the dopamine system, and the dopamine hypthesis.
 > Cannabis use doubles the risk of developing psychosis in vulnerable people.
 There even exists a relationship regarding the dose used and the age of first use.
  -- [Cannabis consumption and psychosis or schizophrenia development]